Dametorwobla/soloproject-tier1-website-template/README.md

 HTML containers are used for each section.

-Design and image elements (primarily from Unsplash and Pixabay) are assembled to support a "Tour of Washington, D.C." theme.
+Design and image elements (primarily from google images and wallpaperswide) are assembled to support an "aircraft" theme.

+The site tend to give latest news on aviation and aircraft

 CCS Grid was used in portions of the design.